andrew/ultimate-awesome/README.md

 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .
 - [font-awesome](https://github.com/ngylduy/font-awesome) - CDN free for Font Awesome 5 Pro.
 - [awesome-ndd-gamedev](https://github.com/nientedidecente/awesome-ndd-gamedev) - A list of useful resources used or suggested by NDD Games.
+- [awesome-solidity](https://github.com/NightKari/awesome-solidity) - ⟠ A curated list of awesome Solidity resources, libraries, tools and more.
 - [awesome-tools](https://github.com/NikolaLohinski/awesome-tools) - 🤷 Everything I thought interesting keeping record of !.
 - [awesome-time-paradox-movies](https://github.com/nikvoronin/awesome-time-paradox-movies) - A finely tuned list of the Awesome Time Paradox Movies.
 - [awesome-prover-mechanisms](https://github.com/niluferokay/awesome-prover-mechanisms) - An awesome list of prover mechanism resources of the zk ecosystem .